Gig Harbor High School: Athletics and activities

 The Gig Harbor Wind Symphony, Jazz Band, Concert Band, Symphonic Band, Pit Orchestra and Percussion Ensembles perform around three concerts per school year, as well as many different festivals and competitions throughout the year, along with being required to perform in the Pep Band.
 The Pep Band is present at each home football and basketball game, performing short songs in between game plays and at half time.
 They visited Coeur d'Alene, Idaho in May 2011 and performed there, winning three awards as a group and multiple individual student awards at a competition.
-Every other April, they perform at Disneyland in Anaheim, California, most recently in April 2018.
+Every other April, they perform at Disneyland in Anaheim, California.
 They attended the Festival of Gold in Chicago, Illinois in April 2019.